 To stop Jack Russell biting your best techniques are preventative ones, remember unless your dog is display aggression and dominance issues, then your dog's behaviour is largely situational.
 However if your dog is showing aggressive behaviour out of the context of these overstimulating situations then you should see your vet or a professional dog trainer for advice.

 Stop Jack Russell Biting in the Early Months

 There are two main approaches to stop Jack Russells biting at a very young age.

 1) Pack behaviour; if your pup bites then react the same way that it's mother or siblings would, with a light tug on the back of the neck or a whining cry when hurt.

 2) Replacement; if your pup bites your hand give them something appropriate such as a toy to gnaw on.

 Stop Jack Russell Biting in the First to Second Year

 If your Jack Russell is still biting at one year this then becomes a dominance issue, they are trying to put themselves at the head of the house by giving out a quick nip here and there.
 You should establish your dominance, maybe by using a contained enclosed fence or something similar as a ‘time out' spot that your Jack Russell is sent to for a brief period after biting.

 Stop Jack Russell Biting as an Adult

-Choosing non confrontational play such as fetch can go a long way to preventing aggressive behaviour, whilst it’s great fund to rough house with your Jack Russell, ultimately the resulting behavioural issues tend not to be worth it for you or your dog.
+Choosing non confrontational play such as fetch can go a long way to preventing aggressive behavior, whilst it's great fund to rough house with your Jack Russell, ultimately the resulting behavioral issues tend not to be worth it for you or your dog.